Kyle Stowers: Miami Marlins

 On July 30, 2024, the Orioles traded Stowers and Connor Norby to the Miami Marlins in exchange for pitcher Trevor Rogers.
 He made 50 appearances for Miami down the stretch, batting .186/.262/.295 with two home runs and 15 RBI.

+On May 3, 2025, Stowers hit a walk-off grand slam off of Mason Miller of the Athletics.
 Prior to the 2025 All-Star break, Stowers hit .293/.365/.543 with 19 home runs and 54 RBI.
 He was named to the All-Star Game as the Marlins' only representative.
-On July 13 against the Orioles, Stowers went 5-for-5, with three home runs and six RBI.
-He followed in the next game, the first after the break on July 18, with two home runs and an RBI single against the Royals.
+On July 13 against the Baltimore Orioles, Stowers went 5-for-5, with three home runs and six RBI.
+He followed in the next game, the first after the break on July 18, with two home runs and an RBI single against the Kansas City Royals.
 He became the first MLB player with a two-game span of five home runs, where one of them was a walk-off.
 His five homers in two games are a new franchise record, and he tied these franchise records: hits in eight consecutive at-bats, reaching base in ten consecutive plate appearances, and eleven RBI in two games.
-Stowers was named the National League Player of the Month for July after hitting .364/.451/.818 for the month, with 16 runs, five doubles, 10 home runs, and 20 RBIs.
+Stowers was named the National League Player of the Month for July after hitting .364/.451/.818 for the month, with 16 runs, five doubles, 10 home runs, and 20 RBI.
 He was the first Marlin to win Player of the Month since Giancarlo Stanton in August 2017.